-In order to comply with state, federal, and agency requirements, students must submit required documentation by deadline set by department.
-All documentation must remain up-to- date while enrolled in the program.
+To comply with state, federal, and agency requirements, students must submit required documentation by deadline set by department.
+All documentation must remain up to date while enrolled in the program.

-The RN-BS program uses an online clinical eligibility tracking system, Passport, to store background studies and practice compliance requirements.
-Students will be sent an email with login information to set up their Passport account.
+The RN-BS program uses an online clinical eligibility tracking system, Clinician Nexus, to store background studies and practice compliance requirements.
+Students will be sent an email with login information to set up their Clinician Nexus account.
 To enroll and remain in the RN-BS program, it is the student's responsibility to keep their practice compliance requirements current.
-If students are not compliant and current (up-to-date) with all of these items, they will face ineligibility of admission, delay of course progression or program dismissal.
-Newly-admitted students without the required documentation on file by the deadline set by the department will be dropped from their courses, and not permitted to begin the program.
+If students are not compliant and current (up to date) with all of these items, they will face ineligibility of admission, delay of course progression or program dismissal.
+Newly admitted students without the required documentation on file by the deadline set by the department will be dropped from their courses, and are not permitted to progress in the program.

 Failure to maintain clinical eligibility documentation throughout the program will result in inability to progress in the program.